sparkfun/SparkFun_GNSSDO/docs/hardware_assembly.md

 ---

 !!! warning
-	When assembling the GPSDO, users should attach any power connections last.
+	When assembling the GNSSDO, users should attach any power connections last.
 While there shouldn't be any issues with hot-swapping peripherals, it is common practice to power electronics as the last step of the assembly process *(and the power should be disconnected before removing components)*.

 ??? info "What is in the Box?"
-	The GPSDO comes packaged as a complete kit, with all the accessories you'd need to set it up.
+	The GNSSDO comes packaged as a complete kit, with all the accessories you'd need to set it up.

 	<figure markdown>
 	[![Kit contents](https://cdn.sparkfun.com//assets/parts/2/4/0/7/2/23748-RTK-Mosaic-X5-Kit-All-Feature.jpg){ width="300" }](https://cdn.sparkfun.com//assets/parts/2/4/0/7/2/23748-RTK-Mosaic-X5-Kit-All-Feature.jpg "Click to enlarge")
 	<figcaption markdown>
-	Everything that is included in the GPSDO kit.
+	Everything that is included in the GNSSDO kit.
 	</figcaption>
 	</figure>

-	Inside the box, users will find the [GNSS antenna](https://www.sparkfun.com/products/21801), GPSDO in its aluminum enclosure, and another box containing additional accessories.
+	Inside the box, users will find the [GNSS antenna](https://www.sparkfun.com/products/21801), GNSSDO in its aluminum enclosure, and another box containing additional accessories.
 Inside, the accessory box, users will find the [CAT-6 Ethernet cable](https://www.sparkfun.com/products/8915), [USB cable](https://www.sparkfun.com/products/15424), [SMA to TNC cable](https://www.sparkfun.com/products/21740), [USB A and C Power Delivery (PD) Wall Adapter - 65W](https://www.sparkfun.com/products/24059) and [32GB SD card](https://www.sparkfun.com/products/19041).

 	<div class="grid" markdown>